billw2/rpi-clone/README.md

+This is a modification of the original rpi-clone by Bill Wilson.

 rpi-clone is a shell script that will back up (clone using dd and rsync) a running Raspberry Pi file system to a destination SD card 'sdN' plugged